Urban Art Street Art in New York

 If you are interested, you can download the map that shows where you can see street art in New York.

-4.Bronx: Wall of Fame
+4. Bronx: Wall of Fame

-The "Wall of Fame" is an unofficial title for this block in the South Bronx It's a shame because this block in the South Bronx could use some real status (Street Art Gallery New York), plans for razing it in favor of affordable housing is underway.
-The story of the wall is indisputable.
-Queens legend Izthe Wiz, Phetus from Long Island and the MSK team from Los Angeles are just a few of the many artists who have painted murals, done graffiti and written messages on its bricks.
+The "Wall of Fame" is an unofficial title for this block in the South Bronx.
+It's a shame because this South Bronx block could do with some real status (Street Art Gallery New York), and plans are underway to tear it down for affordable housing.
+The history of the wall is undeniable.
+Queens legend Izthe Wiz, Long Island's Phetus, and LA's MSK crew are just a few of the many artists who have painted murals, graffitied, and written messages on its bricks.
 You only have a few days left!
-It's time for you to visit New York and see this work of art before it disappears...
-Here are the places where you can take your best Street Art New York photos.Address: E 173rd St, West Farms Rd Bronx
+It's time for you to visit New York and see this work of art before it's gone...
+Here are the places to take your best New York Street Art photos.
+Address: E 173rd St, West Farms Rd Bronx

 5. Bowery Graffiti Wall